-The computation of synthetic data serves to validate test the forward modelling results.
-The upper panel of Figure 6a shows compares the synthetic seismogram-of OBH501 based on the final velocity model (Fig. 4) with the recorded seismogram of OBH501.
-The synthetic seismogram was computed by means of a 2 D finite difference scheme for the solution of the elastic isotropic wave equation [Hestholm et al., 1994].
-The input velocity model had a grid cell size of 50 m.
-The seismogram was computed with a P-wave source frequency up to 30 Hz, while a 2 ms time step was chosen.
-No random noise was added.
+The computation of synthetic data serves to test the forward modelling results.
+Figure 6 compares the synthetic seismogram based on the final velocity model (Fig. 4) with the recorded seismogram of OBH501.
 The gross features of the observed amplitudes (Fig. 6b) could be reproduced in the synthetic record section (Fig. 6a).
-The near offset waveforms (between 5 and 15 km offset and between 3.5 s and 4 s) of the evaporite unit show high amplitudes that rapidly decrease with offset.
-The large shadow zone, starting at 15 km offset and at ~4 s to both sides, is caused by a thick unit of sediment layers with slower seismic velocities compared to the evaporite unit.
-This portion of the model was kept simple during forward modelling; thus, we observe a lack in phases between 4 s and 5 s in the synthetic data compared to the observed data in Figure 6b.
-The additional phases in the observed data indicate internal layering of the evaporite unit as well as layering within the slow sedimentary unit below, which were not resolved during travel time modelling.
-At roughly 5 s the reflected phase of the fast sedimentary unit above the basement as well as the reflection of the basement at 5.5 s are present in the synthetic data with weak amplitudes (Fig. 6a).
-The crustal phases between 15 km and 30 km offset become stronger again, while the PmP, between 40 km and 50 km offset at about 7 s, shows high amplitudes.
+The near-offset waveforms (between 5 and 15 km offset and between 3.5 and 4 s) of the evaporite unit show high amplitudes that rapidly decrease with offset.
+The large shadow zone, starting at 15 km offset and at ~ 4 s to both sides, is caused by a thick unit of sediment layers with slower seismic velocities compared to the evaporite unit.
+This portion of the model was kept simple during forward modelling; thus, we observe a lack in phases between 4 and 5 s in the synthetic data compared to the observed data in Fig. 6b.
+The additional phases in the observed data indicate internal layering of the evaporite unit as well as layering within the slow sedimentary unit below, which were not resolved during travel-time modelling.
+At roughly 5 s the reflected phase of the fast sedimentary unit above the basement and the reflection of the basement at 5.5 s are present in the synthetic data with weak amplitudes (Fig. 6a).
+The crustal phases between 15 and 30 km offset become stronger again, while the PmP, between 40 and 50 km offset at about 7 s, shows high amplitudes.
 This feature is observed in the recorded data as well and is associated with a discontinuity at the crust-mantle boundary.
 The mantle phases with offsets larger than 55 km slowly fade.
-They can be better recognised in the synthetic data where they are not obscured by ambient noise.
+They can be better recognized in the synthetic data in which they are not obscured by ambient noise.
 The apparent velocities of the main features fit the observed data.